luainkernel/poc-driver/README.md

 https://github.com/luainkernel/poc-driver
 Lua (kernel port)
 https://github.com/luainkernel/lunatik
-2. Download linux kernel sources and building tools (depends on your distro) (will assume that you have kernel tree sources in /usr/src/linux)
+2. Assume that you have kernel tree sources in /usr/src/linux
 3. create symlinks to lunatik and poc-driver in /usr/src/linux/drivers with corresponding names
 ```
 ln -s /where_you_put_lunatik_src /usr/src/linux/drivers/lunatik